Table of Contents

 This brings us to white cabinets paired with dark countertops in the kitchen.
-Its contrast, that more than a few people avoid because they fear it will make space feel smaller and closed in.
+It is contrast that more than a few people avoid because they fear it will make space feel smaller and closed in.
 The reality?
 This is a terrific marriage, one that makes a design statement while delivering function as well, whether you choose granite, quartz, onyx, quartzite, travertine, soapstone, or marble.

 Platinum Bahia Granite Countertop

 It's All About Balance

 There are more than a few good reasons to choose to bring white and dark together.
 Let’s say you love the pristine nature of a white kitchen — bright and inviting, it provides a feeling of spaciousness.
 But, too much white can also be overwhelming, making a kitchen feel cold and sterile instead of warm and inviting.
 When it is the hub of the home — and let’s face it, the spot where every one of your parties ends up — you want a kitchen that feels welcoming.

 Dark countertops, whether they are crafted of granite, quartz, quartzite, soapstone, travertine, onyx, or even black marble — will balance the clinical tone of the all-white cabinets.
 What’s more, the contrast they provide is striking and dramatic.